Our record - What we do, what we have done since 1941:

 It was during the presidency of Walter Donnaruma (1947-1948) that the idea of producing the Exposition "Kingston Area On Parade" was accepted by the membership.
 The first Expo opened its door at Kingston's Municipal Auditorium (now the Kingston Neighborhood Center on March 9, 1948.
 It was an instant success and became an annual event.
 To date, more than 50 Expo's have been held.
 Success followed success and the Expo has been the principal fund-raiser ever since.
 Now, with an adequate source of funds, the Kingston Lions Club embarked upon a varied program of service to the community.
 Over the years, the Expo and other fund-raising activities have netted the Club approximately $1,000,000 for its various charitable projects - an outstanding record for the City of Kingston.
 The funds have een spent locally for the benefits of the people of Kingston-area under the watchful eyes of the Lions.
 Every penny that the Kingston Lions raise from public fund-raising activities is used for charitable purposes.
 Not one cent is used for administration expenses or other purposes.
 The dues paid by the members cover the expenses of running the Club including social affairs, conventions, etc.

 From the very beginning, a major objective of the Club has been its work for the blind and sight-impaired through its Sight Conservation Committee.
 The Club has been very active in a number of other projects as well, including speech and hearing, drug awareness and diabetes detection.
-Other projects cover such area as youth activities, civic improvement, community betterment and scholarships.
+Other projects cover such area as youth activities, civic improvement and community betterment.

 Many of the projects that the Kingston Lions have supported over the years are listed among our full history.